Q. Why is Clinically Severe Obesity Treated with Surgery?

 Q. What Happens to All of the Excess Skin?

-A. Exercise can help address the issue of excess skin following bariatric surgery, but depending on how overweight a patient is, exercise alone may not be sufficient.
-Reconstructive surgery is an option for reducing the amount of excess skin; however, it should only be considered at least one year after surgery when the patients weight has stabilized.
-Reconstructive surgery is offered at Ellis Hospital.
+A. Exercise can help address the issue of excess skin following bariatric surgery, but depending on your beginning weight, exercise alone may not be sufficient.
+Reconstructive surgery is an option for reducing the amount of excess skin; however, it should only be considered when you are at least one year post surgery, after your weight loss has stabilized.
+Reconstructive surgery is offered at Ellis Medicine.
 Talk with your doctor about whether this option is right for you.
 He/she can refer you to a plastic surgeon.

 Q. What are the Benefits Associated with Bariatric Surgery?

-A. Weight loss surgery, when combined with a comprehensive treatment plan, not only carries the benefits of helping patient lose weight and improve their quality of life, but also has been shown to help improve or cure obesity-related conditions, such as:
+A. Weight loss surgery, when combined with a comprehensive treatment plan, not only carries the benefits of helping you lose weight and improve your quality of life, but also has been shown to help improve or cure obesity-related conditions, such as:

 type 2 diabetes mellitus